bcallaway11/ptetools/README.md

 about group-time average treatment effects, but the DID strategy should be replaced with their particular unconfoundedness type assumption.

-The `pte` package is particularly useful here.
+The `ptetools` package is particularly useful here.

 ``` r
 # formula for covariates